bevyengine/bevy/release-content/release-notes/convert-coordinates.md

 (glTF cameras and lights are an exception - they use the Bevy coordinate system.
 Some glTF files may ignore the glTF scene standard and use their own convention.)

-These differences mean that the common case of spawning a glTF scene on a Bevy entity can have surprising behaviour:
+These differences mean that the common case of spawning a glTF scene on a Bevy entity can have surprising behavior:

 ```rust
 let gltf_scene = asset_server.load("fox.gltf#Scene0");